Updated December 6th, 2021

-Xilonen opened in the huge corner space on the Greenpoint side of McCarren Park (where Sauvage used to be) at the very beginning of 2021.
-Like its sister restaurant in the same neighborhood, Oxomoco, this place serves Mexican food best enjoyed with a drink outside.
-Although there are two main differences here.
-The first: Xilonen’s menu is entirely vegan and vegetarian.
+Xilonen is located in a huge corner space on the Greenpoint side of McCarren Park, and, like its sister restaurant in the same neighborhood (Oxomoco), this place serves Mexican food best enjoyed with a drink outside.
+There are, however, two main difference between the two spots—the first being that the menu here is entirely vegan and vegetarian.

-The second is that, a few hours after eating brunch here, stunning vegetables will appear in places you don’t expect.
-You’ll think, is that a traffic light turning yellow, or is it a tender root vegetable with impeccable char?
-Or possibly, those piano keys have an incandescent orange hue and look delicious, should I eat them?”
-This food is thrilling to eat, partly because it’s prettier than anything that happened to us in 2020 and partly because of Xilonen’s commitment to letting vegetables be the stars of every bite.
+The second (related) difference is that, a few hours after eating here, stunning vegetables will appear in places you don’t expect.
+You’ll think, “Is that a traffic light turning yellow, or is it a tender root vegetable with an impeccable char?”
+Or possibly, “That rubber cone has an incandescent orange hue and looks delicious.
+Should I eat it?”
+This vegetarian food at Xilonen is thrilling to eat, partly because it’s prettier than the majority of things other places serve and partly because of Xilonen’s commitment to letting vegetables be the stars of every bite.